anchpop/wise_mans_haskell/book.md

 --    [1]      [2]        [3]
 ```

-1) `x ^ 2`: This is the value that will appear in the final List. `x` is a variable that comes from [2].
+1) `x ^ 2`: This is the value that will appear in the final List. `x` is a variable that comes `#2`.
 This part is used to transform the contents of the List.

 2) `x <- xs`: This can be translated as "iterate over the values in the List `xs` and assign them to `x`".
 It's used to decide which List you want to draw from.

-3) `x * x > 10`: This is a condition!marginnote(You can also have multiple conditions here, separated by commas.) that determines whether the result of [1] will be included in the List.
+3) `x * x > 10`: This is a condition!marginnote(You can also have multiple conditions here, separated by commas.) that determines whether the result of `#1` will be included in the List.
 This is used to filter the contents of a List.

 In Python, this would be written as `[x*x for x in xs if (x * x) > 10]`!marginnote(When reading list comprehensions out, I tend to mentally convert it to the Python style, which was actually inspired by Haskell!).